 The cost of better cabinet options increases about 30-50% from the “good” lines, while offering substantially more size, finish, material, and style options, as well.

-In addition to depth adjustments available in good cabinets, better options can be altered in terms of width, as well.
-If your kitchen remodel requires any custom-sized cabinets, you’ll likely need to go with the better category.
+In addition to depth adjustments available in good cabinets, better options can be altered in terms of width and height, as well.
+If your kitchen remodel requires any custom-sized cabinets, you’ll likely need to go with at least the better category.

-Additionally, it is important to note that better cabinetry comes with more insert options, as well.
+Knight Cabinetry’s Standard Custom line offers laminated door and drawer front cabinets with 16 different finish styles and 6 door styles to choose from.
+Additionally, our better-level cabinetry comes with more insert options, as well.
 This means a wider selection of organizing trays, specialty appliance storage, and pull-out shelves to fit your needs.

 Things to consider: